mkiol/dsnote/CONTRIBUTING.md

     net.mkiol.SpeechNote.yaml
 ```

+For more information, see the [flatpak/net.mkiol.SpeechNote.yaml](flatpak/net.mkiol.SpeechNote.yaml) file.

 #### Direct Build (Advanced)

-For a direct build without packaging:
+You can do a direct build without packaging.
+**Note**: Direct builds require many dependencies to be pre-installed.
+Check `CMakeLists.txt`, or the next section, for build options.

 ```bash
 git clone https://github.com/mkiol/dsnote.git